nabzali/python-encryption-project/README.md

 - User enters an offset (integer between -25 and 25 inclusive).
 - User also enters a message to encrypt, which will be a string.
 - The message gets encrypted.
-Decryption will essentially work in the same way as encryption except that the offset is negated.
+Decryption will basically work in the same way as encryption except that the offset is negated.
 - Works by shifting each letter down the alphabet by a constant value, i.e by the offset.
 - *e.g*: if the offset was 2, the letter *a* would change to a *c*.
 - If the newly encrypted value is outside the range of the alphabet, then the algorithm ensures that we wrap around